dotCMS/core/hotfix_tracking.md

 69. https://github.com/dotCMS/core/issues/19813 : Allow mail session to be configured via environmental variables

 70. https://github.com/dotCMS/core/issues/20041 : Time machine is causing an error with the index

+71. https://github.com/dotCMS/core/issues/20136 : [Push Publish] : Selecting the REMOVE option in Push Publishing modal is not working